ChainAgnostic/CAIPs/CAIPs/caip-6.md

 ## Specification

-### Interface name
+### Cosmos Hash Namespace

-The name of this interface is "cosmos-hash", where "cosmos" refers to the wider Cosmos ecosystem and "hash" to the fact that native chain IDs are hashed in order to fit in the general format of CAIP-2.
+In the namespace "cosmos-hash" the term "cosmos" refers to the wider Cosmos ecosystem and "hash" to the fact that native chain IDs are hashed in order to fit in the general format of CAIP-2.

-### Reference definition
+#### Reference Definition

 The `reference` is defined as `first_16_chars(hex(sha256(utf8(chain_id))))`, with